Thomas performing Balakhirev’s ‘Islamey’ at the Cadogan Hall, London

 THOMAS HARRIS OS MS OE

-In his final year at Eton, he was awarded the School Music Prize, in addition to achieving the highest mark of all candidates in the Pre-U examination for Music (the updated version of A level), and performed Prokofiev's Piano Concerto No 3, renowned to be one of the most difficult in the musical repertoire.
-More recently he played Beethoven's C minor Piano Concerto in Chelsea Town Hall with the KPO, with whom he also performed Beethoven's "Emperor" Concerto in June 2015, under the baton of Mark Fitz-Gerald.
+In his final year at Eton, he was awarded the School Music Prize, in addition to achieving the highest mark of all candidates in the National Pre-U examination for Music (the updated version of A level – Board of University of Cambridge), and performed Prokofiev’s Piano Concerto No 3, renowned to be one of the most difficult in the musical repertoire.
+More recently he played Beethoven’s C minor Piano Concerto in Chelsea Town Hall with the KPO, with whom he also performed Beethoven’s “Emperor” Concerto in June 2015, under the baton of Mark Fitz-Gerald.
 Having completed his first year reading Music at Trinity Hall, Cambridge, Tom then went directly to the third year at the Guildhall School of Music and Drama, in order to study with Professor Joan Havill to concentrate on his performance skills.

-Director of Music & Trustee - Mr Kevin Smith, MA (Oxon), Hon GSM, Dip RCM, Dip ESA, FRSA, FISM, FTCL, FLCM, LRAM, LGSM, ARCM, AMusTCL, PMEPTA, PGCE
+Director of Music & Trustee: Mr Kevin Smith, MA (Oxon), Hon GSM, Dip RCM, Dip ESA, FRSA, FISM, FTCL, FLCM, LRAM, LGSM, ARCM, AMusTCL, PMEPTA, PGCertEd

 Dr Nick Avery (Senior Trustee)